 Posted in OUTDOOR GEAR by outfitters with no comments yet.

 Many of us have gotten used to having a blender in the kitchen and it has become one of the most essential tools there.
 The blenders today keep developing and giving us new options.
 We are given more blending options and evolving functions.
-From the many options we can also choose either a basic blender or a battery operated blender.
+From the many options we can also choose either a basic blender, a blender food processor combo or even a battery operated blender.
 If you are an avid traveler and camper, then a portable battery operated blender can be very handy.
 With such a blender you can enjoy a nice smoothie or a strawberry daiquiri or some other blend right in the outdoors.
 This blender you can take anywhere with you, be it camping, tailgating or picnicking.

 Among the best battery operated blenders, stands out the Coleman rechargeable portable blender.
 This unit was designed specifically to fit the needs of campers, mariners, tailgaters and of those who use it at home.
 It’s lightweight and incorporates a durable and powerful motor.
 It’s convenient for camping, as it offers many functions for preparing a variety of blenders and its lightweight makes for convenient portability.Full charge takes about 24 hours and this will give enough power to make about 20-30 pitchers of blends.
 The full pitcher is 48 ounces and you can measure your mixture using the measurement markings on the container.